visuscore/VisusCore.TenantHostedService/README.md

 ## Usage

-To incorporate the tenant hosted service infrastructure into Orchard Core, simply utilize `OrchardCoreBuilderExtensions.AddTenantHostedService`.
+To integrate the tenant hosted service infrastructure into Orchard Core, you can invoke the `OrchardCoreBuilderExtensions.AddTenantHostedService` method.
+This method adds the necessary configurations and components to enable the management and execution of hosted services specific to each tenant within the Orchard Core framework.

 ```diff
 using Microsoft.AspNetCore.Builder;